hunterMorgenstern/holtReact/README.md

-# A Complete Intro to React
+# A Complete Intro to React - Update

 Welcome to a complete intro to React!
 The site actual workshop material for this repo can be found [here][gh-page].
 On the master branch you will find the completed project.
 On the start branch you will find the barebones boilerplate of the project designed to help you get started.